WHAT IS SALSA?

-Later a newer style called “Modern Style” was developed probably from around 2005 on the “Traditional” style base.
-This style is widely considered to have originated in Spain, but as with all ‘evolutions’ of dance style this itself is widely debated.
+Later a newer style called “Modern Style” or “Sensual Style” was developed probably from around 2005 on the “Traditional” style base.
 The basics are the same as the traditional style “Bachata”, but with added dance elements and styling from “Salsa”, “Tango”, “Zouk-Lambada”, “Ballroom” etc.

 In this style, couples typically move their upper torsos more, put greater emphasis on the hip pop, and women use more exaggerated hip movements.
 The most direct fusion influence on modern style Bachata dancing comes from the adoption of salsa turn patterns.

 The practice of dance seeks to ignite precise movements and develop an awareness of every single muscle in your body while always bringing you back to centre.
 Dance is about mental and physical balance.
 With gentle yet repeated effort, dance will help you release stress and express your body’s feelings to a beat.
 It is the most complete of workouts with the additional benefit of being fun, graceful, physically and mentally empowering.
 At the same time you will increase flexibility, strengthen your muscles and acquire a natural equilibrium that will support you amid the stresses of daily life.
 Plus besides the work out you will also learn these beautiful dance forms which you can showcase on a social event or dance floor.

 WHAT ARE THE HEALTH BENEFITS?